 F orget about those hackers in movies trying to crack the code on someone’s computer to get their top-secret files.
-The hackers responsible for data breaches start by targeting companies, not specific individuals.
+The hackers responsible for data breaches usually start by targeting companies, rather than specific individuals.
 They want to get data from as many people as possible so they can use, resell, or leverage it to make money.
 It all starts with getting your password.

 Hackers don’t really care whose personal information and credentials they can get, as long as they can get a lot of it.
-That’s why cyber criminals target massive companies with millions of users.
+That’s why cyber criminals often target massive companies with millions of users.
 These hackers look for a security weakness — the digital equivalent of leaving a door unlocked or window open.
 They only need to find one door or window to get inside.
-Then they steal or copy as much personal information as possible that lives in users’ online accounts.
+Then they steal or copy as much personal information as possible.

 Once they get your data, cyber criminals can start their real work.
-We don’t always know what they intend to do with the data, but usually they will find a way to profit from it.
-The effects to your online account might not be immediate.
+We don’t always know what they intend to do with the data, but usually they will try to find a way to profit from it.
+The effects on you might not be immediate.
 But they can be very serious.

 Some data — like banking information, bank card numbers, government-issued ID numbers, and PIN numbers — is valuable because it can be used to steal the victim’s identity or withdraw money.
 Email addresses and passwords are also valuable because hackers can try them on other accounts.
 All sorts of data can be valuable in some way because it can be sold on the dark web for a profit or kept for some future use.

 Hackers know people reuse the same passwords.
 If your banking password is the same as your email password is the same as your Amazon password, a single vulnerability in one site can put the others at risk.